radams15/CircuitTesterDocs/Evaluation/docs/success.md

 # Success of The Solution

-My program is fast to load, as it loaded in under 2 seconds on Windows XP with 128MB of RAM.
-The program runs without stuttering or lagging on even this old hardware.
-I would say that this means the program runs very well.
+My program is fast to load, as it loaded in just under 2 seconds on Windows XP with 128**MB** of RAM.
+The program runs without stuttering or lagging on even very old hardware, so I would say that this means the program runs very well and meets the success critera.

 ![Low-powered machine](images/working_xp.png)